The Trinity River has been a flood threat to Fort Worth ever since the town expanded from the fort on the bluff down onto lower ground.

-A letter from Birdville to the Rusk Enquirer, reprinted in the June 1, 1859 New Orleans Crescent, describes a flood that killed eight persons.
+For example, a letter from Birdville to the Rusk Enquirer, reprinted in the June 1, 1859 New Orleans Crescent, describes a flood that killed eight persons.
 “May’s Creek” is Mary’s Creek southwest of Fort Worth.
 Bear Creek is south of Mary’s Creek.
 Both flow into the Clear Fork of the Trinity River.

-But of the four Fort Worth floods severe enough and recent enough to have been well documented, the flood of 1889 was the first.
+Of the four Fort Worth floods severe enough and recent enough to have been well documented, the flood of 1889 was the first.

 Fort Worth’s population in 1889 was about twenty-three thousand.
 This bird’s-eye-view map by the American Publishing Company shows the extent of the city in 1891.

 About 8 p.m. on July 2, 1889 rain began to fall.
 By 2 a.m.
 July 4 the Trinity River was out of its banks.
 Policemen began firing their pistols to warn sleeping people in low areas, especially people living in tents on the river bottom north and east of downtown.
 Clip is from the July 4 Gazette.

 Downtown’s location on high ground—thank you, Major Arnold—kept it well drained during the heavy rainfall.
 In fact, the Spring Palace exhibition reported its best attendance of the season on its closing day, July 4.
 Clip is from the July 4 Gazette.

 By 3 a.m.
 July 4 the water was rising on the north side of the river.
 The North Side was not yet part of the city, but 2,500 acres of land there had been platted for development the year before.
 People lived there in small frame houses, even tents.
 They began to evacuate their homes, heading for higher ground via the iron viaduct connecting the North Side to “the city.”
 The iron viaduct (visible in the bird’s-eye-view map) was replaced in 1914 by the Paddock Viaduct.
 Clip is from the July 4 Gazette.